-- Implementing the Anti-Bribery and Corruption Policy to guide ethical conduct. - Establishing a Whistleblowing Policy and reporting channels for accountability. - Enforcing policies on Conflict of Interest, Gift Entertainment & Travel, and Sponsorship & Donations. - Providing mandatory Anti-Bribery and Corruption Training for all directors and employees. - Conducting annual employee integrity pledges.
-5. - Rolling out annual COBC e-learning and assessments inclusive of anti-bribery elements. - 7.
-Requiring vendors to sign an Integrity Pledge. - Including anti-bribery clauses in our Vendor Code of Business Conduct. - Ensuring contracts with vendors include anti-bribery provisions and compliance obligations.
+- 2. Establishing a Whistleblowing Policy and reporting channels for accountability. - 3.
+Enforcing policies on Conflict of Interest, Gift Entertainment & Travel, and Sponsorship & Donations. - 4.
+Providing mandatory Anti-Bribery and Corruption Training for all directors and employees. - 5.
+Conducting annual employee integrity pledges. - 6.
+Rolling out annual COBC e-learning and assessments inclusive of anti-bribery elements. - 7.
+Requiring vendors to sign an Integrity Pledge. - 8.
+Including anti-bribery clauses in our Vendor Code of Business Conduct. - 9.
+Ensuring contracts with vendors include anti-bribery provisions and compliance obligations.